AleBlaake/testare_manuala_proiect_final/orange_hrm_test_checklist.md

 <h2>Test design</h2>

-Functional test cases were created in Zephyr Squad based on the condition defined in previous steps.The test design tehniques used to defined the test cases were: Blackbox testing tehniques, especially functional testing and exploratory testing.
+Functional test cases were created in Zephyr Squad based on the conditions defined in the previous steps.
+The test design techniques used to defined the test cases were: Blackbox testing techniques, especially functional testing and exploratory testing.

 The following is a list of test cases that were created in the scope of the project.